Who We Are

 Share:

 FinEquity Newsletter: Visit our Newsletter Archive, and subscribe to receive the FinEquity monthly Newsletter in your email inbox.
-Catch up on summaries of important FinEquity discussions, stay informed through our curated reading list, view recent webinars, read Peer Review summaries, share your news, and stay abreast of upcoming member events, webinars, RFPs and publications.
+Catch up on summaries of important FinEquity discussions, stay informed through our curated reading list, view recent webinars, read Peer Review summaries, share your news, and stay abreast of upcoming events, webinars, RFPs and publications.

 Dgroups: The easiest, most immediate way to connect with the FinEquity community.
 The FinEquity Dgroups list-serve allows you to participate in discussions, promote events and webinars, ask questions, connect with peers and share updates.
 Our Dgroups Information Sheet has all of the information you'll need to sign-up, set email preferences, join discussions and start your own conversations.
 Sign-up to join the FinEquity Dgroups.

 X formerly Twitter: For recent developments from the broader FinEquity community and timely announcements from our team, follow us on Twitter at @FinEquityGlobal.
-FinEquity members are welcome to send social media kits for retweeting to FinEquity@cgap.org
+FinEquity participants are welcome to send social media kits for retweeting to FinEquity@cgap.org

 Learn: